 Revitalisation of ancestral cultural weaving arts

 The objective is to help Dayak ethic communities restore and maintain their ancestral cultural weaving arts.
-At present, our focus of attention is in the Kapuas Hulu region of West Kalimantan, where .we work with women weavers in several villages to help organize training on traditional weaving methods, including the use of traditional symbols, natural dyestuffs, and in the marketing of contemporary Ikat weavings.
-As we helped establish in the Sintang region of West Kalimantan over ten years ago, we foresee working towards the setting up of a weavers cooperative Kappas Hulu, to help with the marketing of contemporary weaving products, facilitate availability of weaving raw materials, and to channel training needs to the community.
-An envisioned component of this program is to help the Kappas Hulu Dayak community establish a repository and catalogue of ancestral Ikat weavings, to avoid the loosing antique weavings to brokers and tourists.
-The repository would be established as a form of museum, where visitors would be able to view and photograph ancestral Ikats, and perhaps be able to order from local weavers production of contemporary copies.
+At present, our focus of attention is in the Kapuas Hulu region of West Kalimantan, where we work with women weavers in several villages to help organize training on traditional weaving methods, including the use of traditional symbols, natural dyestuffs.
+As we helped establish in the Sintang region of West Kalimantan over ten years ago, we foresee working towards the setting up of a weavers cooperative Kapuas Hulu, to help with the marketing of contemporary weaving products, facilitate availability of weaving raw materials, and to channel training needs to the community.
+An envisioned component of this program is to help the Kapuas Hulu Dayak community establish a repository and catalogue of ancestral Ikat weavings, to avoid the loosing of valuable antique weavings to brokers and tourists.
+The weaving repository would be established as a form of museum, where visitors would be able to view and photograph ancestral Ikats, and perhaps be able to order weaving replicas from the local weavers.

 Ikat artistic design and symbolism research

-Tomistoma is a globally threatened crocodile that can be found in lowland swamp forests in Sarawak and Kalimantan, eastern Sumatra, and Peninsular Malaysia.
+Tomistoma is a globally threatened crocodile that can be found in lowland swamp forests of Sarawak and Kalimantan, eastern Sumatra, and Peninsular Malaysia.
 Still, information on the distribution, abundance, and status of the species is absent of deficient from many regions, and thus conservation priorities are unclear.
-Our initial focus has to conduct surveys on the population status os Tomistoma in the Danau Sentarum region of West Kalimantan.
-Survey work is complemented with conservation awareness towards the species, and to involve local communities in conservation measures.
+Our initial focus has been to conduct surveys on the population status of Tomistoma in the Danau Sentarum region of West Kalimantan.
+Survey work is complemented with conservation awareness towards the species and to involve local communities in conservation measures.

 Tomistoma populations research

-Since 2004, we have conducted several Tomistoma surveys in West Kalimantan, including crocodile distribution and abundance surveys,.
-The latter, in particular, carried out since 2010 in the landscape of Danau Sentarum National Park.
-Surveys have helped to document the status and distribution of Tomistoma, and to describe current threats to the species and its habitat, and potential follow-up conservation management actions at the site.
+Since 2004, we have conducted several Tomistoma surveys in West Kalimantan, including crocodile distribution and abundance surveys.
+The latter, in particular, carried out between 2010 and 2019 in the landscape of Danau Sentarum National Park.
+Surveys helped document the status and distribution of Tomistoma at the site, to describe current threats to the species and its habitat, and potential follow-up conservation management actions.

 Conservation of Tomistoma crocodile

-On the basis of research results, our work include prescriptions for conservation management of the species, with the likely establishment of collaborative management programs in the Danau Sentarum landscape.
+On the basis of research results, our survey work has led to prescriptions for conservation management of the species, with the likely establishment of collaborative management programs in the Danau Sentarum landscape.
 The site includes a healthy environment for the crocodile and interested villagers who present a good potential to further community-based conservation of the species in the landsacape.

 Tomistoma conservation awareness

-Through ongoing generous funding by Artis Magistra, since 2014, we are engaged in conservation awareness and education measures towards the Tomostoma crocodile, working with several local seven to nine grade-level schoolchildren and teachers in the landscape of Danau Sentarum.
-Conservation talks, discussions, and essay and drawing competitions help schoolchildren increase their appreciation for their own environment, and protection of a flagship species in their region.
+Through ongoing generous funding by Artis Magistra, since 2014, we are engaged in conservation awareness and education measures towards the Tomostoma crocodile, working with local grade-level schoolchildren and teachers in the landscape of Danau Sentarum.
+Conservation talks, discussions, and essay and drawing competitions help schoolchildren increase their appreciation for their own environment, and support protection of a flagship conservation species in their region.